 Why should farmers or other food producers think about marketing?
 In this module, you’ll learn about the importance of applying market information and marketing management approaches to agricultural and food businesses.
-You’ll look at the key trends in food and non-food markets, including biofuels.
+You’ll look at the key trends in food and non-food markets.
 Fundamental concepts of these markets and marketing techniques will also be introduced to help you develop an understanding of the agri-food supply chain, food retailing and sourcing, and regulations impacting on agri-food markets.
 You’ll have a mix of lectures, computer-aided learning sessions, field trips to local businesses and lectures from invited guest speakers.

 Animals – both pets and livestock – play a big part in our lives.
 In this module, you’ll be introduced to animal ecology and evolution and examine the basis of animal interactions with humans.
 You’ll then look at domestication and how animal production systems have been developed.
 Using practical laboratory sessions and lectures, you’ll learn more about animal biology and explore the way in which animal product quality can be manipulated.